zwiras/frient_keypad_alarmo/README.md

 - **Invalid Code**: Flashes an orange light when an incorrect PIN or RFID tag is used.
 - **Alarm in Progress**: Flashes a red light when the alarm is active.
 - **RFID**: Support for multiple PIN codes and RFID tags.
-- **Optional Arming Without PIN**: You can enable an option that allows arming (away, home, or night modes) **without entering a PIN code** on the keypad.
-When this feature is enabled, users can press the corresponding arming button directly to activate the alarm.

 ### RFID Tips:
 - Use tools like [NFC Tools](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc&hl=en&gl=US) (on Android) to read your RFID tags.
 Simply copy the tag ID (preceded by `+`) into the list of allowed PIN codes.

+---

+🧩 About This Fork

+This repository is a fork of the original project:
+➡️ Bygood91/frient_keypad_alarmo

+The original work was created by Bygood91 and released under the MIT License.
+This fork includes updates, improvements, and maintenance by zwiras (2025).

+🛠️ Changes in This Fork

+- **Optional Arming Without PIN**: You can enable an option that allows arming (away, home, or night modes) **without entering a PIN code** on the keypad.
+When this feature is enabled, users can press the corresponding arming button directly to activate the alarm.

 ---